anOtherAnalyse/FamilyFunPack/README.md

 ### Summary

 Minecraft 1.12.2 utility mod for anarchy servers, 2b2t - 9b9t.
-Family Fun Pack is not a complete anarchy utility mod, but instead offers a few features that are missing or are improved from what offer others utility mods.
+This is not a complete anarchy utility mod, but instead offers a few features that are missing or are improved from what offer others utility mods.

 ### Usage
 Use the ```backslash``` key to open the GUI (by default).
 Change it from Minecraft keybinds options.